 3. What is the heaviest organ in the human body?

 The liver is the heaviest solid organ in the human body.
-Its normal weight makes up about 2–3% of total body weight, making it heavier than the brain, lungs, or kidneys.
-In adults, it can weigh up to 1.8 kg or more, especially in males.
+It accounts for about 2–3% of total body weight, which means it can weigh up to 1.8 kg or more in adults.
+Despite its weight, the liver is vital it detoxifies the blood, aids digestion, and supports metabolism.

 4. What can make a liver heavier?